Paul Helminger: Biography

-Born in Esch-sur-Alzette in 1940, Paul Helminger moved with his family to Belair, a quarter in western Luxembourg City, when he was one year old.
+Born in Esch-sur-Alzette in 1940, Paul Helminger moved with his family to Belair (then known as Neumerl), a district in western Luxembourg City, when he was one year old.
 After he attained his baccalaureate in the Athénée de Luxembourg in 1959, Helminger went on to study law at the Sorbonne in Paris until 1963.
 At the same time, he also studied at the Institut d'Études Politiques and attained a degree in international relations in 1963.
 In 1964, he finished his doctorate in jurisprudence, before moving to the United States to finish his studies in political science at Stanford University.

 Helminger started to work in diplomacy for the state of Luxembourg in 1966 and represented the country in London, Helsinki and Geneva, until 1974, when Prime Minister Gaston Thorn made him his Chief of Cabinet.

 In the Werner-Thorn Ministry, he was from 1979 to 1984 Secretary of State for external relations, development aid and economy.

 He was deputy from 1984 to 1989, and again from 1994 to 2012.

 Since 1987, Helminger was also member of the city council of Luxembourg City.
 He became alderman in 1991 and mayor in 1999.
 On 21 November 2011, he presided over the city council for the last time, retiring in favour of Xavier Bettel.
 Helminger received a standing ovation for his excellent work as mayor of the city.

 In 2012, Helminger was appointed Chairman of the Board of Directors of Luxair, the Luxembourgish national flag carrier, a post he held until 2019 when he was succeeded by Giovanni Giallombardo.

 He died on 17 April 2021 at the age of 80.